Generalised continuation by means of right limits: Abstract

 Several theories have been proposed to generalise the concept of analytic continuation to holomorphic functions of the disc for which the circle is a natural boundary.
 Elaborating on Breuer-Simon's work on \emph{right limits} of power series, Baladi-Marmi-Sauzin recently introduced the notion of \emph{renascent right limit} and \rrlci.

 We discuss a few examples and consider particularly the classical example of \emph{Poincar\'e simple pole series} in this light.
 These functions are represented in the disc as series of infinitely many simple poles located on the circle; they appear for instance in small divisor problems in dynamics.
 We prove that any such function admits a unique \rrlc, which coincides with the function obtained outside the disc by summing the simple pole expansion.
+We also discuss the relation with monogenic regularity in the sense of Borel.